 The first question we should ask ourselves is what kind of parameter we want to add?

 Maybe it’s a parameter that is a header field already standardized in the HTTP specification.

-There are many standardized fields and sometimes we reinvent the wheel by adding this information at another place.
-I’m not saying we can’t do it differently, GraphQL, for example, did in many places what would seem crazy from a REST perspective and it still works, but sometimes it’s just simpler to use what’s already there
+There are many standardized fields.
+Sometimes we can reinvent the wheel and add the information to another place.
+I’m not saying we can’t do it differently.
+GraphQL, for example, did what I’d consider crazy things from a REST perspective, but it still works.
+Sometimes it’s just simpler to use what’s already there.

-Accept header that allows us to define the format, or media type, the response should have.
+Accept header.
+This allows us to define the format, or media type, the response should take.
 We can use this to tell the API that we need

 XML.
-We can also use this to version or API responses.
+We can also use this to get the version of the API.

 There is also a

 Cache-Control header we could use to prevent the API from sending us a cached response with

 no-cache, instead of using a query string as cache buster (

 Authorization could be seen as a parameter as well.
 Depending on the detail of authorization of the API, different responses could result from authorized or unauthorized.
 HTTP defines an